OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 Please note that there are more logging functions, depending on the setup of the application, for instance, when  CocoaLumberjack is used (https://github.com/CocoaLumberjack/CocoaLumberjack), then the static analysis is a bit different.

-On the "debug-management" code which is built in: inspect the storyboards to see if there are any flows and/or viewcontrollers that provide different functionality than the ones that should be supported by the application.
+On the "debug-management" code which is built in: inspect the storyboards to see if there are any flows and/or view-controllers that provide different functionality than the ones that should be supported by the application.
 --TODO: reviewer: should we go in depth on different patterns one can find on this subject? --

 #### Dynamic Analysis